logyball/rusty-mancala/README.md

 Enter a port: 4567

     Now connected to: ec2-52-11-55-180.us-west-2.compute.amazonaws.com:4567.
-    Your current nickname is: user_11.
-    Welcome to Mancala.
-Please select one of the following options:
-        (1) Change Nickname
-        (2) List Available Games
-        (3) List Active Users
-        (4) Start New Game
-        (5) Join Game
-        (6) Disconnect

-    Enter your choice: 1

-Enter new nickname: new_nick

-server response: new_nick

-    Now connected to: ec2-52-11-55-180.us-west-2.compute.amazonaws.com:4567.
     Your current nickname is: new_nick.
     Welcome to Mancala.
 Please select one of the following options:
         (1) Change Nickname